 Choose busy prints if you want to hide your quilting, or solid fabrics if you want your machine quilting to really show.
 Most of my early quilts were made from busy prints while my newer quilts have incorporated more solids as my skills have improved.
 It’s also a good idea to use a busy back so that your bobbins will blend in, too.
 (And yes, I always match my bobbin color to my needle thread.)

 The best way to learn is really just to dive in there and start quilting on real quilts.
 There’s nothing wrong with making quilts and then giving them away to friends and family.
 They will think it’s the best thing ever and you won’t have to keep your practice pieces around as a reminder of how far you’ve come (unless you want to of course).
 And remember, just have fun with what you are doing!
 You are making your best work right now and that’s really exciting!!

 This is my happy place – quilting while listening to a fun podcast or audio book.

 In both books I include the complete instructions on how to piece each quilt, and I show step by step where to start quilting and what motifs to use.
 Whether you like to quilt by hand, by machine, or by “check,” just know it’s ok to experiment and try new things.
 After all, it’s just as important to learn what you like as well as what you don’t. 🙂

 Thanks SO much Christa!

-One more thing: Craftsy is having a huge sale with all of their classes 50% off including my own class and a new favorite class Quilt Faster, Accurate Streamlined Piecing by my friend Lee Monroe (aka May Chappell).
+If you’re looking for other classes, check out Craftsy where you can see my own class and a new favorite class Quilt Faster, Accurate Streamlined Piecing by my friend Lee Monroe (aka May Chappell).